What is the location of the Police Department?

 How or do I have to license my animal?

 All pets, within the City of Huxley, must be properly licensed.
-The first thing you will need is to make sure your pet has an up to date rabies vaccination.
-Then you must bring a copy of the vaccination papers to the City Clerk and she will fill out an animal tag receipt and give you a tag you can put on your animals collar.
-There is a fee of $10 that must be paid at the time when you get your license.
-Also, you must license your animal every year and it must be done by the 31st day of January.
+The first thing you will need is to make sure your pet has an up-to-date rabies vaccination.
+Then you must bring a copy of the vaccination papers to the City Hall.
+Once the animal is registered a tag will be issued that should be placed on the pet’s collar.
+There is an annual fee of $10.
+Residents must register pets each year by the 31st day of January.
 Not doing so may result in a fine.
-Keeping your pets licensed and the pet having the tag on them will help us in getting pets back to the proper owners.

 Is there a leash law in Huxley?